qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 * `6334` - For the gRPC API
 * `6335` - For internal replication communication

-All Qdrant instances in a cluster must be able to communicate with each other over these ports.
+All Qdrant instances in a cluster must be able to:

+- Communicate with each other over these ports
-Each Qdrant instance must also allow incoming connections to ports `6333` and `6334` from the clients that will be using Qdrant.
+- Allow incoming connections to ports `6333` and `6334` from clients that use Qdrant.

 ## Installation options